jjoeldaniel/vercel-flask/README.md

 ## How to Deploy

-1. Use this template by clicking "Use this template" button above
+1. Use this template by clicking "Use this template" button above or [click here](https://github.com/jjoeldaniel/vercel-flask/generate)
-2. Deploy your new project to Vercel
+2. Deploy your new project to [Vercel](https://vercel.com/new)

 ## How to Run Locally